leinfinitr/ipc/README.md

 Ensure that relevant compilation tools such as GCC, Makefile, and CMake are installed, and then compile using the `make` command.

-After compilation, generate a static library file named `libipc. a` in the `output` directory.
+After compilation, generate a static library file named `libipc.a` in the `output` directory.

 ### Usage method

-For projects built using CMake, the IPC library can be introduced in the following ways:
+For projects built by CMake, the IPC library can be introduced in the following ways:

 ```cmake
 set(IPC_LIB_PATH "/path/to/libipc.a")